DanaEilam/Machine-Learning-Final-Project/README.md

 We conducted an investigation and data processing in the project, from which we learned about the variables and drew conclusions, addressed missing and outlier data, and worked to reduce dimensions using various techniques.
 After that, we built machine learning models and ran them on the dataset.
-After evaluating the models using K-Fold, we found that the model with the highest AUC score was the RandomForest Classifier.
+After evaluating the models using K-Fold, we found that the model with the highest AUC score was the Random Forest Classifier.
 We decided to perform the prediction using this model on the test file and saved the results in a new file.